How I Ended Up Here

 My Story

-I grew up in Lausanne after moving from the Netherlands and picked up a hockey stick at four.
-Hockey became the axis of my life: Swiss youth national teams, then Germany at 18 with Mannheimer HC.
+I grew up in Lausanne after moving from the Netherlands, and for nearly twenty years my life revolved around hockey.
+Youth national teams, then Germany at 18 with Mannheimer HC.
 I trained with Olympians, learned patience as a substitute, chased minutes in Belgium and Hamburg, and helped win promotion to the 1.
 Bundesliga.
-Just before the season, the club signed a more experienced keeper.
-The starting spot I’d worked towards disappeared overnight.
+Just before the season started, the club signed a more experienced keeper.
+Overnight, the role I’d worked towards disappeared.

-In 2020 a last‑minute bikepacking trip across Norway—2,400 kilometres to the North Cape—opened that door.
-Soon after, I entered the Swiss Ultra Cycling Challenge: 1,000 km across all 26 Swiss cantons, self‑supported.
-We finished in 64 hours and I was hooked.
+In 2020, a last-minute bikepacking trip across Norway — 2,400 km to the North Cape — opened that door.
+Soon after, I entered the Swiss Ultra Cycling Challenge: 1,000 km across all 26 Swiss cantons, self-supported.
+We finished in 64 hours, and something clicked.
 In 2022 I returned solo and finished 8th.
-Two years into ultra cycling, I realised I could be competitive.
+Two years in, I started to understand that I might actually be competitive.

 Why ultra?